nishizhen/grownetics/Handbook/how-we-work.md

 This manual should be an ever evolving resource for those seeking to build the best tools to help farmers grow the highest quality food and medicine with maximum efficiency.
 It covers everything from sales and marketing, ideation, development, and mass production.

+## Grownetics Values

+Compassion - Practice empathy towards yourself, your co-workers, your clients, and your planet.
+Honest & Open - Honesty, Fairness, Open and Collaborative Ownership - Take Ownership, Do Whatever it Takes, Grit, Self Starter, Indomitable Humble - Tolerance, Freedom, Humble, Respectful Creative - Question the Status Quo, Get to first principles Efficient - Work smart, not hard, while maximizing efficiency and minimizing waste.
+Detail Oriented - Get it done attitude w/precision and attention to detail

+## Choose Your Level of Excellence

+We will never silo your passion.
+If you'd like to take a stab at anything just ask.

 ## Why Handbook First

 Very good explanation here [gitlab Why Handbook First?](https://about.gitlab.com/handbook/handbook-usage/#why-handbook-first)